Injectable Fillers Dr Cruises Philosophy

 - Eye Brow and Upper Eyelid Sag

-As described above, This is an area that patients of Dr. Cruise often ask for skin removal or brow elevation.
+As described above, This is an area that patients of Joseph T Cruise, MD often ask for skin removal or brow elevation.
 While this may be the case, fat loss is usually also to blame.
 To help explain this look at the picture on the right of the young model and the older woman.
 Look at the position of the brow.
 They are both at about the same level.
 If so, what causes the appearance of brow sag in the older woman?

 Now look at the soft tissue volume.
 In the young model the eyebrow and upper eyelid is full and youthful.
 The older person has significantly less fat.
 This creates a hollow, older appearance.